-Has toured to Bulgaria, Germany, Austria, Switzerland, France, Italy, The Netherlands, Poland, Israel, Japan and Vietnam.
-Has given recitals at prestigious concert venues including the Great Hall of the Moscow Conservatoire, the Tchaikovsky Concert Hall, the Konzerthaus in Vienna, the Concertgebouw in Amsterdam, the Mozarteum in Salzburg and the Théâtre des Champs Élysées in Paris.
+Has toured to Bulgaria, Germany, Austria, Switzerland, France, Italy, the Netherlands, Poland, Israel, Japan and Vietnam.
+Has given recitals at prestigious concert venues including the Great Hall of the Moscow State Tchaikovsky Conservatory, the Tchaikovsky Concert Hall, the Konzerthaus in Vienna, the Concertgebouw in Amsterdam, the Mozarteum in Salzburg and the Théâtre des Champs Élysées in Paris.

 Works with renowned symphony ensembles including the Academic Symphony Orchestra of the Moscow Philharmonic Society, the New Russia State Symphony Orchestra, the Symphony Orchestra of Russia, the Moscow State Academic Symphony Orchestra under Pavel Kogan, the Moscow Soloists chamber ensemble, the Vienna Radio Symphony Orchestra, the Dohnányi Orchestra Budafok (Hungary) and the Amadeus Chamber Orchestra (Poland).
 Has appeared under such conductors as Yuri Simonov, Fabio Mastrangelo, Shlomo Mintz, Roberto Benzi, Cornelius Meister and Dorian Wilson.